ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

    * vSAN - 100 shares
 * vSAN kernel ports: **Explicit Failover**

+## NFS attached storage
+{: #design_virtualinfrastructure-nfs-storage}

+When using NFS network attached storage, this architecture prescribes the use of NFS v3 rather than NFS v4.1, because NFS server LIF migrations might cause excessive latency when using NFS v4.1.
+Each vSphere host is connected to the NFS storage using its host name.

+One 2-TB NFS data store is attached to a cluster for use by management components with a performance tier of 4 IOPS/GB.
+Additional data stores can be attached to a cluster for workload use, at a variety of sizes and performance tiers.

+Additionally, this architecture requires that all hosts have a subnet route created for the subnet where the NFS storage resides.
+The purpose of this subnet route is to direct all NFS traffic to use the port group, subnet, and VLAN designated for NFS traffic by this design.
+If multiple NFS data stores are attached, multiple routes might be required to be configured since those data stores might be located in different remote subnets.

+Management virtual machines may be located on an NFS data store.
+This creates a bootstrapping problem since some of the management machines may be responsible for DNS services which are used to resolve the NFS host name.
+Therefore, this architecture specifies that at least one of the IP addresses for the management data store be hard coded in `/etc/hosts` on each of the hosts.

 ## iSCSI attached storage
 {: #design_virtualinfrastructure-iscsi-storage}

 Unlike NFS v3 attached storage, iSCSI attached storage supports active–active paths across all configured NIC card ports and target ports.
 Because of this, higher throughput can be achieved and is thus a desirable alternative to NFS attaching storage.
 This does come at the cost of greater complexity.

-{{site.data.keyword.cloud_notm}} Endurance block storage supports only a maximum of eight hosts attachment per LUN.
-This is meant to document the capability that will be added to vCenter Server upon change to {{site.data.keyword.cloud_notm}} Endurance storage due Q1 to allow for attachment for up to 64 hosts, or iSCSI initiators, as each ESXi host will have a minimum of two initiators.
+{{site.data.keyword.cloud_notm}} Endurance block storage supports a maximum of 64 IP addresses attaching per LUN when using VMware, which allows up to 32 hosts according to this design.

-One 2-TB iSCSI LUN is attached to vCenter Server for the use of the management components and a minimum of one more iSCSI LUN is configured for customer workload use.
+One 2-TB iSCSI LUN is attached to the vSphere cluster for the use of the management components, and a minimum of one more iSCSI LUNs is configured for customer workload use.
 This storage is formatted as VMFS 6.x file system per each LUN.

+This architecture specifies the use of iSCSI port binding, a round-robin policy for multipath, a maximum queue depth of 64, and a round-robin IOPS limit of 1.

 ### Virtual network setup for iSCSI
 {: #design_virtualinfrastructure-setup-iscsi}